dxrcy/egui-encrypted-text-editor/README.md

-# Egui Text Editor
+# Egui Encrypted Text Editor

-idk...
+An [Egui](https://crates.io/crates/egui) app to read and write to encrypted files.

+IMPORTANT: The key used for encryption/decryption is *the same key everytime*!
+Currently there is no way to change the key.

+Encryption is very slow on debug build, but fast on release build.